18 Key Time Management Secrets for Successful Women

 1. If You Don’t Plan Your Day Someone Else Will

-It might sound like a cliche, but some sort of planning and goal setting needs to take place for your own wellbeing and sanity.
+It might sound like a cliche, but some planning and goal setting needs to take place for your own wellbeing and sanity.

 2. Create a Long Term and Short Term Goals and Everyday To-Do Lists

-Everyday goals will help you not to get flooded by new information and go off course.
+Everyday goals will help you not to get flooded by extra information and go off course.

 3. Prioritise Your To-Do List